gatsbyjs/gatsby/docs/blog/2020-05-29/index.md

 Speaking of Kyle…

-### Changelog Podcast: Gatsby’s Road to Incremental Builds
+### Changelog Podcast: Gatsby's Road to Incremental Builds

 Jerod Santo interviewed Kyle for [the Changelog podcast](https://changelog.com/podcast/393).
 Kyle took a deep dive on how Gatsby decides which features should be in open source, and which features can be enabled by [Gatsby Cloud](https://gatsbyjs.com).